tezizzm/Boeing/ExercisesDetailed/Exercise #3 Discovery/instructions.md

     using Pivotal.Discovery.Client;
     ```

 3. In the ConfigureServices method use an extension method to add the discovery client to the DI Container with the following line of code.
+This extension methods adds the Discovery Services to the service container.

     ```c#
     services.AddDiscoveryClient(Configuration);
     ```

-4. In the Configure method add the discovery client to the middleware pipeline by adding the following code snippet
+4. In the Configure method add the discovery client to the middleware pipeline by adding the following code snippet.
+This code configures the pipeline for the discovery client.

     ```c#
     app.UseDiscoveryClient();
     ```

-5. In the root directory navigate to the appsettings.json file and add an entry for eureka like follows:
+5. In the root directory navigate to the appsettings.json file and add an entry for eureka like the below snippet.
+These settings tell Eureka to register our service instance with the Eureka Server

     ```json
     "eureka": {